grizzoeh/WhereInTheWorldOOP/README.md

 ![tp2](https://github.com/jmdieguez/algothief/actions/workflows/build.yml/badge.svg) [![codecov](https://codecov.io/gh/jmdieguez/algothief/branch/master/graph/badge.svg)](https://codecov.io/gh/jmdieguez/algothief)

+# Where in the World is Carmen Sandiego?

+Carmen Sandiego is a game in which the player is a detective that has track a thief down by following clues in countries all over the world.

+This is the implementation of this game, developed using Object-oriented programming, coded in Java.

+This project was part of the final assigment of the subject "Algorithms and Programming III", University of Buenos Aires.

 # TP2 Algoritmos 3: Algo Thief..

 Trabajo Práctico número 2 de la materia Algoritmos y Programación III de FIUBA